Experimental demonstration of Gaussian protocols for one-sided device-independent quantum key distribution: Results

-{\it Application to CVQKD.---} The most common CVQKD protocols are the Gaussian state protocols which encode information in the quadratures of the optical field which are described exactly by operators like $\x$ and $p$ described above.
-One can use squeezed \cite{Ralph:1999p5546,Hillery:2000p8625} or coherent \cite{Grosshans:2003p2402} states, and measure with either homodyne detection, switching between quadratures, or heterodyne detection \cite{Weedbrook:2004p380,Weedbrook:2006p8395} where both are measured simultaneously.
-One could also use Gaussian entangled states \cite{Reid:2000p5545} and these approaches have been shown to be equivalent \cite{Grosshans:2003p526}.
-The communicating parties, called Alice and Bob in this context, can also use either a direct reconciliation (DR) scheme where Alice sends corrections to Bob or a reverse reconciliation (RR) \cite{Grosshans:2002p377} which allows for losses above 50\%.
-One can also achieve this loss-tolerance via a post-selection protocol which discards some of the key in order to retain a more correlated subset \cite{Silberhorn:2002p149}.
+The most common CVQKD protocols are the Gaussian protocols which encode information in the quadratures of the optical field, described by operators like $\hat{x} = \sqrt{\frac{\hbar}{2}}(\anih + \adag)$ and $\hat{p} = \sqrt{\frac{\hbar}{2}}i(\adag - \anih),$ where $\anih$ and $\adag$ are bosonic annihilation and creation operators.
+One can prepare squeezed \cite{Ralph:1999p5546,Hillery:2000p8625} or coherent \cite{Grosshans:2003p2402} states, and measure with either homodyne detection (switching between quadratures) or heterodyne detection \cite{Weedbrook:2004p380} (where both quadratures are measured simultaneously).
+One could also use EB schemes where two-mode squeezing is used to create Gaussian EPR-correlated states (EPR states) \cite{Reid:2000p5545}.
+An equivalence between these EB schemes and the P\&M approaches has been established in a device dependent scenario \cite{Grosshans:2003p526}.
+The communicating parties, Alice and Bob, can also use either a direct reconciliation (DR) scheme where Alice sends corrections to Bob or a reverse reconciliation (RR) \cite{Grosshans:2002p377} where Bob sends corrections to Alice.
+This makes for a total of 16 protocols.
+Only the RR protocols allow for losses above 50\%, although one can also achieve this loss-tolerance via post-selection, which discards some of the keys in order to retain a more correlated subset \cite{Silberhorn:2002p149}.